+S4 method for signature 'MatchedSpectra' targetVariables(object)

+S4 method for signature 'MatchedSpectra' '''

 '''

-MatchedSpectra(

-query = Spectra(),

-target = Spectra(),

-matches = data.frame(query_idx = integer(), target_idx = integer(), score =

-numeric())

-)

-S4 method for signature 'MatchedSpectra'

-spectraVariables(object)

-S4 method for signature 'MatchedSpectra'

 colnames(x)

 S4 method for signature 'MatchedSpectra'

 x$name

 S4 method for signature 'MatchedSpectra'

 spectraData(object, columns = spectraVariables(object))

 S4 method for signature 'MatchedSpectra'

 matchedData(object, columns = spectraVariables(object), ...)

 S4 method for signature 'MatchedSpectra'

 addProcessing(object, FUN, ..., spectraVariables = character())

 S4 method for signature 'MatchedSpectra'

+plotSpectraMirror(

+х,

-plotSpectraMirror(x, xlab = "m/z", ylab = "intensity", main = "", ...)
+xlab = "m/z",

+ylab = "intensity",

+main = "",

+scalePeaks = FALSE,

+)

-S4 method for signature 'MatchedSpectra,MsBackend'
+S4 method for signature 'MatchedSpectra, MsBackend'

 setBackend(object, backend, ...)

 '''

-query Spectra with the query spectra. target Spectra with the spectra against which query has been matched. matches data.frame with columns "query_idx" (integer), "target_idx" (integer) and "score" (numeric) representing the n:m mapping of elements between the query and the target Spectra. object MatchedSpectra object.
+query Spectra with the query spectra.

+target Spectra with the spectra against which query has been matched.

+matches data.frame with columns "query_idx" (integer), "target_idx" (integer)

+and "score" (numeric) representing the n:m mapping of elements between the query and the target Spectra.

-MatchedSpectra
+object MatchedSpectra object. x MatchedSpectra object.

-х MatchedSpectra object. name for \$: the name of the spectra variable to extract. columns for spectraData: character vector with spectra variable names that should be extracted. for addProcessing: additional parameters for the function FUN.
-For plotSpectraMirror: additional parameters passed to the plotting functions.
+name for \$: the name of the spectra variable to extract.

+columns for spectraData: character vector with spectra variable names that should be extracted.

+for addProcessing: additional parameters for the function FUN.
+For plotSpectraMirror:

+additional parameters passed to the plotting functions.

 FUN for addProcessing: function to be applied to the peak matrix of each spectrum in object.
+See Spectra::Spectra() for more details.

+spectraVariables

-See Spectra() for more details. spectraVariable 25 for addProcessing: character with additional spectra variables that should be passed along to the function defined with FUN.
-See Spectra() for details. xlab for plotSpectraMirror: the label for the x-axis. ylab for plotSpectraMirror: the label for the y-axis. main for plotSpectraMirror: an optional title for each plot. backend for setBackend: instance of an object extending MsBackend.
-See help for setBackend in Spectra() for more details.
+for addProcessing: character with additional spectra variables that should be passed along to the function defined with FUN.
+See Spectra::Spectra() for details.

+xlab for plotSpectraMirror: the label for the x-axis.

+ylab for plotSpectraMirror: the label for the y-axis.

+main for plotSpectraMirror: an optional title for each plot.

+scalePeaks for plotSpectraMirror: logical(1) if peak intensities (per spectrum) should be scaled to a total sum of one (per spectrum) prior to plotting.

+backend for setBackend: instance of an object extending Spectra::MsBackend.
+See help for Spectra::setBackend() for more details.